kylebrackman/PennieAI/README.md

 ---

-## Contributing

-This is a learning project focused on building production-ready systems.
-Contributions are welcome!

-### How to Contribute

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Run tests (when available)
-5. Commit your changes (`git commit -m 'Add amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request

 ### Development Principles

 - **Learn by Building**: This project prioritizes learning production patterns
 - **Incremental Improvement**: Each phase adds new capabilities
-- **Documentation**: Document what you learn for future reference
 - **Best Practices**: Follow Go idioms and industry standards

 ---